MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Team name sometime showing up at the top and sometime not
  - When logged in as captain the captain should only see his team and players of the team
- - Division filter always need to be at the top
  - If a round has been submitted he can not re-rank his players
- - Showing cors issue when making requesat with fetch
  - After updating points there next round button should be show up
  - in active players are still showing up when we click on the empty player box